-Of course, hours of operation can make a huge differentiator for some businesses.
-If your competing car shop closes at 5 p.m., staying open until 9 can help you connect with that segment of people who have to work until 5 and can’t get away before then.
+Of course, hours of operation can make a massive differentiator for some businesses.
+If your competing car shop closes at 5 p.m., staying open until nine can help you connect with that segment of people who have to work until five and can’t get away before then.

-“That accessibility means, as a customer I don’t have to work around their schedule,” Shep said.
-“I can work around more convenient hours to me.”
+“That accessibility means, as a customer, I don’t have to work around their schedule,” Shep said.
+“I can work around more convenient hours for me.”